ARTICLE DOI: 10.31480/2330-4871/125

 Received: January 28, 2020 | Accepted: May 20, 2020 | Published: June 01, 2020

 Citation: Liu H. Anesthesia Care and Anesthesia Care Providers: Ambiguities in Terminologies.
 Transl Perioper & Pain Med 2020; 7(4):268-270.

 The designated titles for various levels of anesthesia care providers have been evolving.
 Enormous confusions regarding these titles exist due to ever-changing delivery of anesthesia care and other factors such as conflicting political and financial interests.
 Confusions exist between the terms of "Anesthesiology care" and "Anesthesia care", Anesthesiologist and Certified Registered Nurse Anesthetist (CRNA), CRNA and Certified Anesthesiologist Assistant (CAA), "Anesthesia clinician" and "Anesthesia provider", and Anesthesiologist and Physician anesthesiologist.
-The magnitude of anesthesiologist shortage is also calculated based on currently available data.
 Studies comparing the difference between anesthesia care delivered by physician anesthesiologist and CRNA showed conflicting results.
 The likely changes in anesthesia care have also been discussed in the article.

 "Anesthesiology care" vs "anesthesia care"?